chowgonivamshi98/Stopwatch_project_CN/README.md

 * Inside this container add another div  that contain all time elements like an  minutes, seconds, and milliseconds, 3 buttons for start, stop, and reset.
 * Now  add a External  Css file to Style the document.
 * Now add a JavaScript file in which add onclick functions on all three buttons and create another function in which write all the logical code and add value to corresponding minutes, seconds, milliseconds.
+From the above approach the page looks like below image: